Japan to Ease COVID-19 Capacity Limit on Large Events

 - Русский

 Tokyo, Oct.
-28 (Jiji Press)--The Japanese government informally decided on a plan to ease its coronavirus-linked capacity restrictions currently imposed on large-scale events in 27 prefectures by removing the upper limit of 10,000 attendees at the end of this month, informed sources said Thursday.
+28 (Jiji Press)--The Japanese government plans to ease its coronavirus-linked capacity restrictions for large-scale events from November, it was learned Thursday.

-The government will propose the plan, which reflects the recent improvement in the infection situation in the prefectures, at a meeting of a government panel on novel coronavirus response measures later on Thursday.
+The upper limit of 10,000 on crowds at large events, currently imposed in 27 prefectures including Tokyo, will be removed, while the ceiling of 50 pct of venue capacity will be maintained for the time being.

-The 10,000-attendee limit was introduced as a one-month transitional measure in the 27 prefectures, including Tokyo, when the government's COVID-19 state of emergency and pre-emergency measures there were lifted at the end of September.
+The plan was approved at a meeting of a government panel on the fight against COVID-19 on the day.

-From November, organizers will be asked to hold events in these areas with a maximum of 5,000 attendees or up to 50 pct of the venue's capacity, whichever is greater, the sources said.
-This means that they would be able to accept tens of thousands of people for sports and other events held at large venues by choosing to apply the 50 pct rule.
+Currently in the country, event crowds are basically limited to 5,000 or 50 pct of venue capacity, whichever is greater.

-As some local governments are moving to impose restrictions of their own on large-scale events, such as a capacity cap at 10,000 attendees, however, responses to be made by event organizers may vary by region.
+However, the 10,000-attendee limit was introduced as a one-month transitional measure in the 27 prefectures when the government lifted a COVID-19 state of emergency and pre-emergency measures there at the end of September.

 [Copyright The Jiji Press, Ltd.]